What Does a Personal Injury Lawyer Do?

 A personal injury lawyer can help in a number of different judicial forums.
 For example, he or she may help with informal negotiation with the insurance company before or after a case is filed in court.

-Alternatively, he may help litigate a case if the settlement offer is not satisfactory to the client or the claim is denied.
+Alternatively, they may help litigate a case if the settlement offer is not satisfactory to the client or the claim is denied.
 However, personal injury lawyers can also help in other types of forums such as alternative dispute resolution.

 Arbitration may be required if the victim's own insurance company is involved.
 This involves presenting a case in front of a neutral arbitrator who makes a binding decision.
 Mediation consists of the victim and the person responsible for the injury working together to reach a solution out of court with the help of a third-party neutral.
 (See more on mediation and arbitration.)